Company Policies

 General terms and conditions of use

-The following General Terms and Conditions of Use apply to the services and computer applications provided by CTAIMA Outsourcing & Consulting, S.L. and the rest of the CTAIMA-affiliated companies.
+The following General Terms and Conditions of Use apply to the services and software applications provided by CTAIMA Outsourcing & Consulting, S.L. and the other companies of the CTAIMA Group listed below.

 DEFINITIONS